n8n-io/n8n-docs/docs/integrations/builtin/credentials/venafitlsprotectdatacenter.md

-# Venafi TLS Protect Datacenter
+# Venafi TLS Protect Datacenter credentials

 You can use these credentials to authenticate the following nodes with Venafi TLS Protect Datacenter: